 Priuli Fountain or Fontana Nuova is located at Delimarkou Street, behind the Bodossakio School and opposite the Venetian gate of Dermatas.
-It was built near the end of the great siege of Candia (1648-1669), after the Ottoman besiegers interrupted the water supply from the aqueduct that carried water from Youchtas area.
+It was built near the end of the great siege of Candia (1648-1669), after the Ottoman besiegers interrupted the water supply from the aqueduct of Morozini that carried water from Youchtas springs.

 The Venetian General Captain Antonio Priuli identified a vein of fresh water inside the walls of Heraklion and built the fountain.
 It is decorated with four columns and Corinthian pilasters, based on a triangular pediment.
 On either side of the columns there are niches, the panels of which bear elaborate relief decorations.